Dr. Donald Luttermoser's PHYS-2010-003

 D2L Course Website and Lecture Recordings

-Since the start of the Coronavirus Pandemic, I have been streaming the lectures in "real-time" so that students can attend lecture in a remote (i.e., online) format and will be recording these lectures.
+For the past few years, I have been streaming the lectures in "real-time" so that students can attend lecture in a remote (i.e., online) format and will be recording these lectures.
 However, as mentioned above, I expect all students to attend class on campus in Brown Hall 370 unless you are sick.
 Although this course is meeting on campus, I will be streaming and recording each lecture which will automatically be stored on D2L Course Website.
 So if you are sick, or have tested positive with the COVID-19 virus, you can view the streamed lectures, or watch the recording from home.
 Prior to each scheduled lecture, I will be posting a Zoom link on the course D2L course web page that you can use to access the synchronous lecture remotely.
 If you cannot make the `in-class' lecture, you are expected to attend each Zoom lecture in `real time' remotely!
 However, if you are forced to miss a lecture due to illness, or be late to a class, each lecture will be recorded and the link for that recording will be pasted on the D2L course web page.

 To access the ETSU D2L web site, click on the following link: